yydzero/yydzero.github.io/_posts/2015-12-24-resqueue_lock.markdown

 	a special case need to be handled for resource lock;

 ==> TODO: change some of the ResQueueLock to LW\_SHARE, for example,
-	ResCheckSelfDeadLock
+	ResCheckSelfDeadLock(the code change is quite big, not that urgent)

 	ResQueueLock not only protects ResQueueHash, but also protects ResPortalIncrementHash;

-==> XXX what happens if we set role to another one in a transaction which has
+==> what happens if we set role to another one in a transaction which has
-	declared cursors? how about the ResPortalIncrement?
+	declared cursors?
+	Answer: no problem, since the resource lock is managed at the portal level;
 	then how about we set role in a function?
+	Answer: no worry, function would only be evaluated once per resource queue;

-==> XXX why TotalResPortalIncrements does not use portalLinks of PROCLOCK for
+==> why TotalResPortalIncrements does not use portalLinks of PROCLOCK for
 	the calculation, instead of using PortalHashTable and ResPortalIncrementHash;
+	Answer: just one choice of two, and we have removed portalLinks now;

 	TotalResPortalIncrements does count itself, because ResIncrementAdd is called in ResLockAcquire to insert itself into ResPortalIncrementHash even